27 Father’s Day Activities That Appeal to Every Kind of Dad

 20. Plan a zoom party

-Hey, Mamas are not the only ones who need some time with their pals to catch up and chatter about whatever.
-Plan a virtual Zoom party for your Pa and some of his favorite guys—brothers, co-workers, even that one friend from across the pond he hasn’t seen in a while.
-A virtual reunion with the homies will do him some good.
+Hey, mamas are not the only ones who need some time with their pals to catch up.
+Plan a virtual Zoom party for your father and some of his favorite guys who can’t make it in person—brothers, co-workers, even that one friend from across the pond he hasn’t seen in a while.